 It will, of course, take decades for the transition to renewable energy to play out, and it may never phase out fossil fuels completely.
 Natural gas, for instance, will be important even late in the century.
 But with each passing prediction cycle, forecasters are more optimistic about how much global energy will come from renewable sources and how quickly.
 The rate of consumption for renewable energy is currently growing three times faster than the overall demand for energy.
 A world in which renewable sources account for, say, one-third of the total energy consumed is now entirely plausible, even likely, within the next two or three decades.
 The shift is already underway, and it will be no less transformative than the transitions from wood to coal and from coal to oil.

 Much has been written about the effect of fossil fuels on geopolitics.
 The world's highly concentrated deposits of oil, natural gas and coal have helped determine the global balance of power over the past century, giving a small number of energy-rich states, many of them in the Middle East, tremendous influence.
 Since World War II, the United States has acted as guarantor of global energy security, protecting its own national interests in the process.
 Washington formed alliances — most significantly with the Gulf Arab states — to stabilize global energy flows and has been the leader in safeguarding maritime choke points in the Middle East and Asia.
 The result is a globalized oil, coal and natural gas market and an international oil trade conducted in U.S. dollars — a major boon for the United States.

-The global transition to renewable energy will put electricity center stage, since renewable energy overwhelmingly takes that form in supply and in usage.
+Scholten also argues that the global transition to renewable energy will put electricity center stage since renewable energy overwhelmingly takes that form in supply and in usage.
 To reduce costs and to prevent shortages in the event of a still or overcast day, countries will probably opt to integrate their electricity grids regionally.
 As a result, today's globalized energy world will gradually become more regionally focused, though global trade will continue.